SMILELab-FL/FedLab/docs/source/tutorials/docker_deployment.rst

 .. _docker-deployment:

 ********************************************
-Deploy FedLab process in a docker container
+Deploy FedLab Process in a Docker Container
 ********************************************

-Why need docker?
+Why docker?
 ============================

-The communication APIs of FedLab is builded on `torch.distributed <https://pytorch.org/docs/stable/distributed.html>`_.
-In cross-process scene, when multi FedLab processes are deployed on the same machine, GPU memory buckets will be created automatically however which are not used in our framework.
-We can start the fedlab processes in different docker containers to avoid triggering GPU memory buckets (save GPU memory).
+The communication APIs of **FedLab** is built on `torch.distributed <https://pytorch.org/docs/stable/distributed.html>`_.
+In cross-process scene, when multiple **FedLab** processes are deployed on the same machine, GPU memory buckets will be created automatically however which are not used in our framework.
+We can start the **FedLab** processes in different docker containers to avoid triggering GPU memory buckets (to save GPU memory).

 Setup docker environment
 ==========================